Constellium and graduates

 What are their responsibilities?

 In the R&D environment, young engineers have to propose innovative solutions, take on technical leadership, and be an interface between engineers and technicians to develop products or processes.
 They also have to deliver according to project planning.
 The aim is to find a good idea and be sure that this idea is relevant, and then verify it through trials and prototyping.

 On sites and in production roles, young engineers can find themselves taking on mid-range responsibilities across the range of engineering roles we offer, such as in process improvement, product development, quality and more.
 They will be called on to contribute and help solve technical challenges, calling on their fresh perspectives and enthusiasm.

 How does the HR team help young graduates to develop their careers?

 Thomas, Lead Engineer, Automotive Structures

-Thomas Schmid joined Constellium in 2001 (at that time the company name was Alcan Singen) as part of a three-year work/study program in mechanical engineering.
+Thomas joined Constellium as part of a three-year work/study program in mechanical engineering.

-Recently promoted to Lead Engineer in the Automotive Structures business, he foresees a long and exciting career path ahead.
+Promoted to Lead Engineer in the Automotive Structures business, his role was to foresee a long and exciting career path ahead.

 Growing up nearby Singen in Germany, Thomas had always been excited by the prospect of one day working at the Singen plant.